MattB277/SASForensics/README.md

 ## Project status

 The university module which this project was being developed for has come to an end, so there are no current plans to continue development.
+However, we may continue development of features if requested by our customer.